HIV and Opportunistic Infections, Coinfections, and Conditions

 What is tuberculosis?

 Once in the body, TB can be inactive or active.
 When the TB bacterium is inactive, this is called latent TB infection.
-When the TB bacterium is active, this is called TB disease.
-The image below shows the difference between latent TB infection and TB disease.
+People with latent TB infection are not contagious and may not have any symptoms, but the infection can become active.

 Comparison between latent TB infection with TB disease.